nickeubank/ds4humans/_build/html/_sources/10_introduction/22_question_types.md

 But the second reason is Causal Questions land on the desk of data scientists when a stakeholder wants to know the likely consequences of an action *before they actually undertake the action at full scale.* This may seem obvious, but it bears repeating — not only is answering Causal Questions hard because we never get to measure outcomes in both a universe where our treatment occurs and also a universe where it does not (the Fundamental Problem of Causal Inference), but answering Causal Questions is *also* hard because stakeholders want to know about the likely consequences of an action they aren't ready to actually undertake!

 As a result, the job of a data scientist who wants to answer a Causal Question is to design a study that not only measures the effect of a treatment but also does so in a setting that is enough like the context in which the stakeholder wants to act that any measured effect will generalize to the stakeholder's context.

+## An Example

+In this introductory chapter alone, we've already covered a substantial amount of material.
+We've discussed the importance of problem articulation, the idea that the way data scientists solve problems is by answering questions, and the three types of questions data scientists are likely to encounter.

+It's easy to see how this framework might result in a sequential development of a project.
+First, a hospital comes to you concerned about the cost of surgical complications.
+So you:

+1. Work with them to more clearly define the problem ("Surgical complications are extremely costly to the hospital and harm patients.
+We want to reduce these complications in the most cost-effective manner possible.")
+2. You answer some Exploratory Questions ("Are all surgical complications equally costly, or are there some we should be most concerned about?").
+3. You develop a model to answer a Passive Prediction Question ("Given data in patient charts, can we predict which patients are most likely to experience complications?") so the hospital can marshal its limited nursing resources more effectively.
+4. The hospital then comes back to you to ask the Causal Question "Would a new program of post-discharge nurse home visits for patients identified as being at high risk of complications reduce complications?"

+In reality, however, while it is important that some steps come before others (if you don't start by defining your problem, where do you even start?), real projects are never so linear.
+The reality is that you will constantly find yourself moving back and forth between different types of questions, using new insights gained from answering one question to refine your problem statement and articulate new questions.

+Nevertheless, by using this framework as a starting point, and using this taxonomy to help you recognize (a) the type of question you are asking, and (b) the reason you are seeking to answer a given question even when iterating through a project, you will see tremendous gains in your ability to please your stakeholders by staying focused on the problems they need addressed.